 - If you delete a site that was shared with you, it won’t be available in your trash.

-- The deleted files will stay here for 14 days, after which it gets deleted permanently.
+- The deleted files will stay here for the remainder of the 93 days after which they are deleted permanently.

 - Once an account gets deleted, you won’t be able to restore the data associated with that account.